-I was still waiting for my journalist visa, but I had already given my business partner my notice for March 1999.
-And just trusting that Spirit would take care of me, I proceeded to cancel my apartment lease and my insurance (car, health, etc.), and sell everything I had.
+I was still waiting for my journalist visa, but nonetheless, I proceeded to cancel my apartment lease and my insurance (car, health, etc.), and sell everything I had.

 The visa came through just in time for me to make my one-way flight to Phoenix (which I had already booked).

 And the day I made Sedona my new home for the next two and a half years, I reenacted exactly the scene I had visualized all those months.